SAP-samples/cloud-abap-rap/README.md

 This repository contains sample code that helps you to create boiler plate coding for the ABAP RESTful Application Programming Model (RAP) in SAP BTP, ABAP environment.

+## What's new with 2202

+- SAP RAP Business object ZDMO_I_RAPGENERATORBO
+- RAP Generator can be used using the Fiori Elements UI preview

 ## What's new with 2108

 - There are now JSON schemas available that simplyfy the creation of the JSON files that are used as input by the RAP Generator